EricLBuehler/candle-vllm/README.md

 Efficient, easy-to-use platform for inference and serving local LLMs including an OpenAI compatible API server.

-**candle-vllm is in active development and not currently stable.
-Currently, I am redeveloping the Scheduler framework.**

-**This Scheduler implementation will conform to the vLLM paper to as strict of an extent as possible.**
+**candle-vllm is in the final stages of active, breaking development.
+However, it is currently unstable.**

 ## Features
 - OpenAI compatible API server provided for serving LLMs.